Microsoft/go/eng/doc/DeveloperGuide.md

 git commit -m "example"
 ```

-This will create a commit with the message "example" in the Git log.
+This creates a commit with the message "example" in the Git log.

 Then, when you run: